 - 1. Rents.
-The proposed rents must be reasonable for the population being served and appropriate for the market in which the development is located.
-Rents must meet the requirements of the various financing sources in the application and, at a minimum, must meet the requirements of the Code to be eligible for a tax credit allocation under this Plan.
-Units with tax credit rents that are designated at 60% AMI should be at least 15% less than market rents.
-If a development includes both tax credit and market rate units, the market rate unit rents must be at least 15% higher than 60% AMI designated rents.
-However, in rare instances, MHDC may accept a less than 15% rent differential where true area market rate rents may be depressed.
-Therefore, area market rate rents could be less than tax credit rents.
-This does not apply to developments applying under the Set-aside Preferences. - 2.
+The proposed rents must not exceed the rent maximums set by funding sources utilized in the application.
+Proposed rents must meet all underwriting standards for applicable funding sources and be supported by the market study.
+For applications including rehabilitation, current rents for existing residents must not increase more than 10%.
+Subsequent rent increases following construction completion are subject to MHDC's rent increase policy.
+All efforts must be made to keep from permanently displacing tenants. - 2.
 Development Cost Minimums.
 For rehabilitation developments seeking 9% or 4% Credits, the total construction costs must equal or exceed 40% of the total replacement costs.
-On a case by case basis, and upon submission of reasonable and well-documented justification, MHDC may in its sole discretion permit exceptions to the 40% threshold. - 3.
+On a case-by-case basis, and upon submission of reasonable and well-documented justification, MHDC may in its sole discretion permit exceptions to the 40% threshold.
+Requests for the consideration of an exception to the 40% threshold must be submitted to MHDC at least 30 days before the application due date. - 3.
 Development Cost Maximums.
-The maximum total development cost for a development cannot exceed the current Maximum Development Cost Limits published on the MHDC website.
 Maximum Development Cost Limits are determined using the HUD method of calculating the 221(d)(3) total replacement cost limits.
 MHDC reserves the right, on rare occasions, to allow exceptions to the cost limit on a case-by-case basis if unique development characteristics that meet or exceed the standards and goals of this Plan are incorporated into the proposal and/or in response to unforeseen economic or market conditions that may severely impact development costs.
 As such, applications received under this Plan will not be evaluated against Development Cost Maximums. - 4.
 Construction Cost Analysis.
-MHDC may hire an independent third party to provide an up-front construction analysis for all approved developments in excess of six (6) units.
+MHDC may hire an independent third party to provide an up-front construction analysis for approved developments in excess of six (6) units.
 This analysis would be performed after Firm Submission documents (plans and specs) have been submitted.
 If it is determined the costs submitted are either excessive or deficient, MHDC may adjust the amount of Federal LIHTC, State LIHTC, and/or loan funds allocated to the development prior to closing.
 This review will also include a replacement reserve analysis for all proposed rehab, preservation, or conversions (except for RD properties). - 5.
 Increase in Eligible Basis.
 Developments located in a Qualified Census Tract or in a Difficult Development Area, as defined below, may be eligible to increase eligible basis by up to 30%. - a.
 Qualified Census Tract.
-Developments located in areas designated by HUD as Qualified Census Tracts. - b.
+9% and 4% applications for developments located in areas designated by HUD as Qualified Census Tracts.

+- b.
 Difficult Development Areas.
-Developments located in areas designated by HUD to be difficult to develop. - c.
+9% and 4% applications for developments located in areas designated by HUD to be difficult to develop.

+- c.
 State Designated Difficult Development Areas.
-Pursuant to §42(d)(5)(B)(v) of the Code, MHDC may establish criteria to designate additional properties approved for 9% Credits to be treated as located in a difficult development area for purposes of this Plan, to qualify for such an increase, properties must elect at application and be determined to meet at least one (1) of the following priorities or preferences: - i.
-Preservation Priority - ii.
-Set-Aside Preference (meet qualifications of at least one of the below) - 1.
-Permanent Supportive Housing
+Pursuant to §42(d)(5)(B)(v) of the Code, MHDC may establish criteria to designate additional properties approved for 9% Credits to be treated as located in a difficult development area for purposes of this Plan, to qualify for such an increase, properties must elect at application and be determined to meet at least one (1) of the following priorities or preferences:

+- i.
+Preservation Priority;

+- ii.
+Set-Aside Preference (meet qualifications of at least one of the below);

-- a.
-Independence Enabling Housing (IEH)
+- 1. Permanent Supportive Housing

 - 2. Vulnerable Persons

 - iii.
 Service Enriched Priority;

 - iv.
 Veteran's Housing; or

 - v.
 Workforce Housing.